d12frosted/elpa-mirror/melpa/pg-readme.txt

     database (this is PostgreSQL-specific, please refer to the documentation for more details).

+(pg-cancel connection) -> nil
+    Ask the server to cancel the command being processed by the backend.
+    The cancellation request concerns the command requested over database connection CONNECTION.

 (pg-disconnect connection) -> nil
     Close the database connection.